-We take the protection and proper use of personal information very seriously.
-As part of our ongoing commitment to information privacy and the security of information, we are notifying you of this incident.
-We are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
-These services provide you with alerts for twelve (12) months from the date of enrollment when changes occur to your credit file.
+In response to the incident, we are providing you with access to Single Bureau Credit Monitoring/Single Bureau Credit Report/Single Bureau Credit Score services at no charge.
+These services provide you with alerts for 12 months from the date of enrollment when changes occur to your credit file.
 This notification is sent to you the same day that the change or update takes place with the bureau.
 Finally, we are providing you with proactive fraud assistance to help with any questions that you might have or in event that you become a victim of fraud.
 These services will be provided by Cyberscout through Identity Force, a TransUnion company specializing in fraud assistance and remediation services.
+While we are covering the cost of these services, you will need to complete the activation process by following the instructions below.

-What You Can Do
+What You Can Do: